 On my previous visit, I met an 18-year-old part-timer named Jane.
 She did not know who I was and assumed that I was a senior employee from another department.

 She was even nice and sweet once we talked, and then I asked her how her first month was at the company.
 That’s when a slew of complaints flooded my eardrums.
+No positive comments at all; it was a litany of dissatisfaction.
 I can’t handle a single point of complaint, what more if there are tons?

 The Frustrating Jane

 Well, you know,” Jane started, “I am still learning everything, but I have a hard time dealing with different managers here.
 They all have different skills and techniques for doing their jobs, and I was expected to learn all of them.
 I mean, why can’t they pair up one manager per intern so that my life would be easy here?
 It’s as if watching Jane complain is like tuning into a complainer’s podcast video.

 The Overbearing Jane